 Update: In addition to our Retro Renovation® by Wilsonart® collection of seven color ways of boomerang laminates, we now calculate five different designs — in 31 different colorways — of boomerang laminate.
 I’ve put listed all of the known designs on this single page to make it as easy as possible for you to find the boomerang laminate countertop of your dreams — and hooray for all of these wonderful choices!

-Five designs — 31 colorways — of boomerang laminates available in the U.S. today:
+Five designs — lots of colorways — of boomerang laminates available in the U.S. today:

 The $$$ benefits of shopping around:

 Again, shop around — it can really pay off.
 Note this comment from Suzanne just two days ago on our story about ordering samples of our boomerang collection:

 Just ordered samples of all of them!
 Wish these would have been available when I was choosing my colors for my sewing room!
 I recently used Wintergreen Daisy for a newly created bathroom (former laundry room) in the 1905 farmhouse we are restoring, Yes, 1905 is a little before retro / MCM but the former owners told us that there was no plumbing or electricity until 1948 so I think some retro finishes will be just fine in keeping with the character of the house.

 I ordered my countertop from a local lumberyard; I only needed 6 feet but I ordered a 12 foot piece so I would have extra if I wanted it for another project.
 I think it was around $200 total for the formed countertop; Lowe’s had quoted me almost $800 for the same thing and HD couldn’t figure out how to order from the VDL [Wilsonart’s Virtual Design Library]!
 I did have to wait about 8 weeks for the countertop but it was totally worth it!
 Those daisies make me smile every time I go in there!
 I still have two more bathrooms and a kitchen to do in that house – so glad to see these new boomerang color choices!